BnMcGn/snakes/README.md

     > (lambda (x)
         (gen-lambda () x))

-You can the gen-lambda macro for the inner lambda.
+You can use the gen-lambda macro for the inner lambda.
 It wraps your lambda in a (funcallable) basic-generator object.

 Stopping the generator correctly is the other problem.